Steve Backshall: Fiction

-Backshall stated "I was a big reader when I was a kid ...
+Backshall has stated: "I was a big reader when I was a kid ...
 Fiction was a massive, massive part of my formative years, far more so than television ever was, and I always hoped that my future would lie with writing.
-When I was given the opportunity I absolutely leapt at it.
+When I was given the opportunity, I absolutely leapt at it.
 It's an idea that I've had in mind for a long time, of these two youngsters on the run who become almost wildlife vigilantes, and it's one that I've had tremendous fun writing."

-In May 2012, he published the first of a series of fiction novels entitled The Falcon Chronicles.
+In May 2012, he published the first of a series of fiction novels titled The Falcon Chronicles.